-Rapallo is the largest Italian Riviera seaside resort town.
-There's a picturesque castle in the sea, a small harbor and seaside promenade, pedestrian shopping streets in the historical center, and good seafood restaurants.
-Don't miss the funicular ride up the hill to Montallegro.
+Rapallo is the largest seaside resort on the Italian Riviera and a gateway for exploring the region.
+There's a picturesque castle on the sea, a small harbor and seaside promenade, pedestrian shopping streets in the historical center, and good seafood restaurants.
+The funivia, or cable car, ride up the hill to Montallegro is breath-taking.

 What to See in Rapallo

-- Rapallo Castle - The small picturesque castle in the sea was built in 1551 to gaurd against pirate attacks.
+- Rapallo Castle - The small, picturesque castle on the sea was built in 1551 to guard against pirate attacks.

 - Historical Center - Rapallos's historical center has beautifully painted buildings and pedestrian shopping streets.
 There's one gate remaining from the ancient walls, the Saline gate.
 It separates the historic center from the seaside promenade.

 - Basilica of Sts.
 Gervasius and Protasius - The church, in the historic center, was started in 1118 but remodeled in the early 17th century.
 A new apse was added in 1679.
 Its bell tower is a leaning tower.

 - Municipal Tower - The clock tower, dating from 1473, is next to San Stefano Church.